 Extra Strength Mylanta Calci Tabs Side Effects

-Generic Name: calcium carbonate
+Generic name: calcium carbonate

-Applies to calcium carbonate: chewable tablets
+Applies to calcium carbonate: oral tablet.
+Other dosage forms:

 For Healthcare Professionals

-Applies to calcium carbonate: compounding powder, oral capsule, oral gum, oral powder, oral suspension, oral tablet, oral tablet chewable
+Applies to calcium carbonate: compounding powder, oral capsule, oral gum, oral powder, oral suspension, oral tablet, oral tablet chewable.

 More about Extra Strength Mylanta Calci Tabs (calcium carbonate)